microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 #### Accera Python DSL

-Let's walk through a naïve Matrix Multiplication (MatMul) using Accera.
+We will now walk through a naive Matrix Multiplication (MatMul) using Accera.

 Create an empty file called `hello_matmul_generator.py`.
-First we import Accera's module.
+First we'll import Accera's module.

 ```python
 import accera as acc
 ```

-Define some matrix sizes, where A's shape is M by K, B's is K by N, and C's, M by N.
+Define some matrix sizes.
+A will be M by K, B will be K by N, and C will be M by N.

 ```python
 # Define our matrix sizes